kubernetes/autoscaler/multidimensional-pod-autoscaler/KEP.md

 [<img src="./kep-imgs/mpa-design.png" width="700"/>](./kep-imgs/mpa-design.png "MPA Design Overview")

-**MPA API.** Application owners specify the autoscaling configurations which include (1) whether they only want to know the recommendations from MPA or they want MPA to directly actuate the autoscaling decisions; (2) application SLAs (e.g., in terms of latency or throughput); (3) any custom metrics if there are; and (4) other autoscaling configurations that exist in HPA and VPA (e.g., desired resource utilizations, container update policies, min and max number of replicas).
+**MPA API.** Application owners specify the autoscaling configurations which include:

+1. whether they only want to know the recommendations from MPA or they want MPA to directly actuate the autoscaling decisions;
+2. application SLAs (e.g., in terms of latency or throughput);
+3. any custom metrics if there are; and
+4. other autoscaling configurations that exist in HPA and VPA (e.g., desired resource utilizations, container update policies, min and max number of replicas).

 MPA API is also responsible for connecting the autoscaling actions generated from the MPA Recommender to MPA Admission Controller and Updater which actually execute the scaling actions.
 MPA API is created based on the [multidimensional Pod scaling service] (not open-sourced) provided by Google.
 MPA API is a Custom Resource Definition (CRD) in Kubernetes and each MPA instance is a CR.
 MPA CR keeps track of recommendations on target requests and target replica numbers.

 [multidimensional Pod scaling service]: https://cloud.google.com/kubernetes-engine/docs/how-to/multidimensional-pod-autoscaling